Yoshin2222/Retro-Palettte-Generator/README.md

 The hope is it's programmed in such a way that one could simply add whatever system they wanted and it would just work

 Currently supported systems

--Capcom CPS1
+- Capcom CPS1
--Sega Msster System
+- Sega Msster System
--Sega Megadrive/Genesis
+- Sega Megadrive/Genesis
--Sega Game Gear
+- Sega Game Gear
--WonderSwan Colour
+- WonderSwan Colour
--Gameboy Advance
+- Gameboy Advance
--Super Nintendo Entertainment System
+- Super Nintendo Entertainment System